Taluu/Behapi/README.md

 After having installed the extension, you can then use the provided contexts such as the `Behapi\Context\Http` for the http api operations.
-In order to use them, you need to use behapi's container (`@Behapi\Container`, see example in the `behat.yml.dist` file), or a container capable of using behapi's container.
+In order to use them, you need to use behapi's container (`@Behapi\Container`), or a container capable of using behapi's container.

 Some services are provided to be injected in contexts, which are the following: